milessabin/shapeless/README.md

 channels (mailing list, Gitter, IRC, github, etc.) to be welcoming environments for everyone.

 Whilst shapeless is a somewhat "advanced" Scala library, it is a lot more approachable than many people think.
-Contributors are usually available to field questions, give advice and discuss ideas on the [Gitter channel][gitter], and for people wanting to take their first steps at contributing we have a selection of open issues flagged up as being [good candidates to take on][goodfirstissue].
+Contributors are usually available to field questions, give advice and discuss ideas on the #shapeless [Discord channel][discord], and for people wanting to take their first steps at contributing we have a selection of open issues flagged up as being [good candidates to take on][goodfirstissue].
 No contribution is too small, and guidance is always available.